QuantumPlasmaMPIK/PairBeamFEL/README.md

 These files correspond to the **gamma-regime proof-of-principle simulations** for the electron-only and pair-beam configurations.

 The namelists are not generic placeholder inputs: they explicitly document a **Lorentz-boosted SASE FEL setup**, including boosted-frame transformation logic, bunch initialization from lab-frame parameters, prescribed-field handling for the undulator, and external far-field radiation detector support.

+### 4. `Demo/`
+This directory contains a reduced infrared-regime demonstration case, including a Smilei namelist, a corresponding lightweight post-processing script, precomputed Smilei output data, and reference diagnostic results.
+The demo is intended as a numerical functionality test of the customized workflow — including the Lorentz-boosted-frame setup, internal undulator-field treatment, and complementary diagnostics — rather than as a physically meaningful FEL simulation.

 ## Scenario-to-figure mapping